Skip to main content

 Programs are tailored to the journalist's area of expertise and reporting responsibilities in such areas as foreign and trade policy, development assistance, people-to-people links and education and include a stay in the country's capital city (Jakarta/Canberra) with visits to at least another province/state/territory of the country visited.

-• a reciprocal visit to the employer of the host country participant
+- the employer organisation of the host country participant

-• academic institutions, including those with specialist journalism and communications courses
+- academic institutions, including those with specialist journalism and communications programs

 Award conditions